Home Compare GM vs RACE.MI

 General Motors Company vs Ferrari N.V.: Which Stock Looks Stronger in 2026?

-Ferrari holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-General Motors Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Ferrari carrying a narrow edge on profitability.
+General Motors Company still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 In the market, General Motors Company carries the stronger setup — intact trend against Ferrari's broken trend.
 That leaves a split case: the structural lead stays with Ferrari, but the market is not currently confirming it.

 INDUSTRY COMPARISON